Climate Change in the Pacific Northwest

 The restoration included 900 seedlings that were part of a planting trial to allow for controlled monitoring.
 These seedlings were planted in two identical blocks consisting of two plots each for a total of six planting plots.
 Each plot contained all ten seedling types, planted in randomized rows of 15 trees per row.
 The trial seedlings were planted closer together than average (about six feet apart) for replanting, as competition between the trees is expected to be low for the projected ten years of the trial remeasurements.
 The trial plantings all have plastic tubing (Vexar) to protect them from herbivory and to maintain consistency during the initial establishment of the seedlings.

 Example of a Planting Trial Plot Layout

 Example layout of a single plot.
 Three plots were planted next to each other, then replicated nearby, for a total of 6 plots.
 The order of rows was randomized for each plot.

 The regular block layout was intended to facilitate monitoring, and locations of all trial plantings were documented for future monitoring.
-Long-term monitoring is intended to be performed in partnership between Seattle City Light, Seattle Public Utilities and Mountains to Sound Greenway Trust, take place one, three, five, and ten years after the trial planting to measure how trees perform by species and seed source.
+Long-term monitoring is intended to be performed in partnership between Seattle City Light, Seattle Public Utilities and Mountains to Sound Greenway Trust, and will take place one, three, five, and ten years after the trial planting to measure how trees perform by species and seed source.
 Tree survival, growth, and vigor will be monitored and compared between the trial trees.